-After reading this, many of you got in touch with our Support team, asking if there is a way to build a dashboard using Google script code and cover more Dux-Soup events such as Action and Message.
+Many of you got in touch with our Support team recently, asking if there is a way to build a dashboard using Google script code and cover Dux-Soup events such as Visit, Action and Message.

 We accepted this challenge and have written the code for you!

 Note: you’ll need Dux-Soup Turbo for this to work.